partymooose/quartz/content/notes/P7S - Adgistis.md

 <p class="center"><img src="/notes/images/bough of attis.png" width="40%"><img src="/notes/images/bough of attis 2.png" width="40%"></p>
 {{< /rawhtml >}}

 > For this, the red debuff indicates a point-blank AoE that needs to be spread, and the blue debuff indicates a stack marker.
 These will always be distributed such that Tanks/Healers are in a group, and DPS are in a group, and they will alternate who is stacking or spreading.
-For example, in these images the debuffs indicate that T/H spread, melee stack, you dodge the Bough of Attis line AoE, and then do the opposite.
+For example, in these images the debuffs indicate that T/H spread, melee stack, you dodge the Bough of Attis line AoE, and then do the opposite.{.center}

 ## Forbidden Fruit 2{.center}